 Brighton Street Photography in September

-So here are the results from the afternoon, I present you with my efforts at shooting Brighton street photography in September with an 85mm lens.
+So here are the results from the session in September 2020 in Brighton.
+I present you with my efforts at Brighton Street Photography with an 85mm lens.
 I’m quite pleased with the results!
 What do you think?